 Does God exist?
-What if he/she/it doesn't?
-'The big questions' are discussed on Mel Gibson's 'The Passion of the Christ' set
+What if he/she/it doesn’t?
+‘The big questions’ discussed on the set of ‘The Passion of the Christ’

-It is unfortunate that The Big Question, a thought-provoking documentary about religious faith, was made before the December 2004 tsunami that killed more than 200,000 people around the Indian Ocean.
-Filmmakers Francesco Cabras and Alberto Molinari could then have asked one more pertinent question to their dozens of interviewees of different religions, nationalities, and social backgrounds while on the set of Mel Gibson's The Passion of the Christ:
+It’s unfortunate that The Big Question, a documentary focusing on the “big questions” about religious faith, was made before the December 2004 tsunami that killed more than 200,000 people around the Indian Ocean.
+Filmmakers Francesco Cabras and Alberto Molinari could then have asked one more pertinent question to their dozens of interviewees of different religions, nationalities, and social backgrounds while on the set of Mel Gibson’s The Passion of the Christ:

 If there is a God (or Goddess, or gods, or goddesses), how could such a horrific, unimaginably destructive tragedy have taken place?